emilyrosenberg/worldwide-game/README.md

 - I used [this readme](https://github.com/marcin-kli/MP1/blob/Milestone-Projects/README.md#annies-portfolio-website) by Annie O'Donahoe as a framework for writing my readme.
 - The questions for this quiz come from [Open Trivia Database](https://opentdb.com/api_config.php).
 - I would like to thank my Code Institute mentor, Adegbenga Adeye, for ideas, support, and extra resources. <br>
-- Thanks to my cohort facilitator, David Calikes, for reassurance and reality-checks during this project.
+- Thanks to my cohort facilitator, David Calikes, for reassurance and reality-checks during this project, as well as advice for how to make the website more polished and interesting.